zextras/tech-doc/source/carbonio/admincli/backup.rst

-The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a Node featuring the Mailstore & Provisioning Role is read and used to populate the backup.
+The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a Node featuring the Mailstore & Provisioning Role is processed and used to populate the backup.
 The SmartScan is then executed at every start of the |backup| and on a daily basis if the **Scan Operation Scheduling** is enabled in the |adminui|.

+.. warning:: If none of the two Scan Operations is active, no backup is created!

-.. important:: SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
-This implies that, if for any reason (like e.g., the server is turned off, or |carbonio|
+SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
+This implies that, if for any reason (like e.g., the server is turned off, or |carbonio| is not running), SmartScan does **not run**, it will **not run** until the next day.
+You may however configure the Backup to run the SmartScan every time
-   is not running), SmartScan does **not run**, it will **not run** until the next day.
-You may however configure the Backup to run the SmartScan every time |carbonio| is restarted (although this is discouraged), or you may manually run SmartScan to compensate for the missing run.
+|carbonio| is restarted (although this is discouraged), or you may
+manually run SmartScan to compensate for the missing run.

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.